wanfathan/Quiz_App_Project_Java/README.md

 # Quiz_App_Project_Java
-This project were made during my 2nd year 2nd semester Java Programming course that i took.
+This project were made during my 2nd year 2nd semester Java Programming course that i took.<br>
 Welcome!
 This app is a MentalHealthAwareness App that basically composed of quizzes and facts about mental health they are 3 main parts of the app.
 Quiz section.